GoogleChrome/web.dev/src/site/content/en/fast/publish-modern-javascript/index.md

 ## Legacy JavaScript

-Legacy JavaScript is code that specifically avoids using all the above language features.
+Legacy JavaScript is a code that specifically avoids using all the above language features.
 Most developers write their source code using modern syntax, but compile everything to legacy syntax for increased browser support.
 Compiling to legacy syntax does increase browser support, however the effect is often